awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

 ## Prerequisites for Agent Installation<a name="gen-prep-agents"></a>

  These are the pre\-installation tasks that should be performed to prevent errors from occurring during the actual installation of the agent\.
-If you have a *1\.x* version of the agent installed, it needs to be removed before installing the latest version\.
-Instructions for removing older versions are provided in the tasks below:
+Be sure you have set a [Migration Hub home region](https://docs.aws.amazon.com/migrationhub/latest/ug/home-region.html) before you begin installing an agent\.
+If you have a *1\.x* version of the agent installed, it must be removed before installing the latest version\.
+Instructions for removing older versions are provided in the tasks that follow\.
-+ Verify your OS environment is supported:
++ Verify that your operating system \(OS\) environment is supported:
   + **Linux**
     + Amazon Linux 2012\.03, 2015\.03
+    + Amazon Linux 2 \(9/25/2018 update and later\)
     + Ubuntu 12\.04, 14\.04, 16\.04
     + Red Hat Enterprise Linux 5\.11, 6\.9, 7\.3
     + CentOS 5\.11, 6\.9, 7\.3